Severson-Group/AMDS/CurrentCard/docs/README.md

 ### Analog to Digtal Converter
 A single-ended ADC was selected.
 The ADC used is the Texas Instruments ADS8860.
 It is pseudo-differential input, SPI output, SAR ADC.
 The maximum data throughput for a single chip is 1 MSPS but decreases by a factor of N for N devices in the daisy-chain.
 The input voltage range is 0-5V.
+The positive input pin of the ADC `AINP` is connected to the output of the low pass filter, and the negative input pin `AINN` is connected to `GND`.

 ### Connectors
 - There are two screw terminals `P5` and `P6` to connect the conductor in which the current is to be measured